 The aim of this scheme of work is to explore melodrama and commedia dell'arte; you can use a lot of what you learn in your work in a physical way in the future and it helps a lot with characterisation.
-The first 4 lessons focus on the art of melodrama; there are lots of examples of the characters online and a great resource we use is an episode of the original Sabrina, the Teenage Witch.
+The first 4 lessons focus on the art of melodrama; there are lots of examples of the characters online.
 The remaining 3 lessons focus on commedia dell'arte; again there are lots of resources that we use to demonstrate this style including Blackadder which captures the slapstick nature of this style of comedy.